lucasteles/fluentbuilder/README.md

 FluentBuilder provides a simple way for creating data builders for your tests, with all the beauty of a good intellisense.

-It's recommended to use with TypeScript and a library like [Faker.Js](https://github.com/marak/Faker.js/) for fake data.
+It's use [Faker.Js](https://github.com/marak/Faker.js/) for fake data.

 ## Installation